Carreau/jupyter-book/Jsextensions.md

 ```

 To load the extension automatically on start up, the IPython configuration has to be modified.
-To see the current value of the config in a noteobook, open a Jupiter notebook, and type the following in the javascript console of your browser:
+To see the current value of the config in a notebook, open a Jupiter notebook, and type the following in the javascript console of your browser:

 ```javascript
 IPython.notebook.config